These hints are designed to give you just the hint you need to get to the next part.

 GAM

-in the Refectory and use the Mouse, GBJ
+VKG in the Refectory and use the Mouse, GBJ.

 the next hint, I'll tell you which room contains a pot.)